MartianColonist/POSEIDON/docs/content/albedo_database.rst

 **When using any albedos in a publication, please be sure to cite the publication the data was collected in, as well as relevant publications for original laboratory measurements.**

+Don't see your favourite albedo included in the database?
+Do you want to add your own lab data to the database?
+Please do reach out: eem85@cornell.edu.

 H12, GG25, H25, and Z26 collected and/or reformatted previously published laboratory data.